Likhan888/Manual-Testing/README.md

-# Manual-Testing
+# Test Case witting
-Writing Test Planning, Test case, Mind Mapping, Test report, Bug reporting, Test Matrix.
+You will find multiple tab that contains Mind Maps, Test Cases, Reports, Test Metrics of Sign Up & Sign In Module of https://fatcoupon.com/ in the given excel sheet